4. Introduction to GBA Graphics

 Tiled backgrounds work completely different.
 First, you store 8x8 pixel tiles in one part of video memory.
 Then, in another part, you build up a tile-map, which contains indices that tells the GBA which tiles go into the image you see on the screen.
 To build a screen you’d only need a 30x20 map of numbers and the hardware takes care of drawing the tiles that these numbers point to.
 This way, you can update an entire screen each frame.
 There are very few games that do not rely on this graphics type.

 Finally, we have sprites.
-Sprites are small (8x8 to 64x64 pixels) graphical objects that can be transformed independently from each other and can be used in conjunction with either bitmap or background types.
+Sprites are small (8x8 to 64x64 pixels) graphical objects that can be transformed independently from each other and can be used in conjunction with either bitmap or tilemap background types.

 Prefer tile modes over bitmap modes